 As noted above, consistent with our Board Refreshment and Diversity Policy, the Board values diversity in its broadest sense and seeks nominees with a complementary range of opinions, industry knowledge, experience, professions, skills, geographic representation and backgrounds and believes that a Board consisting of highly qualified directors from diverse backgrounds with a range of views, insights, perspectives and opinions leads to better decision-making and will be a benefit to the Company's shareholders and other stakeholders.
-The Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
-However, the Committee considers the diversity characteristics (such as age, gender, race and ethnicity) of each director or director nominees and beginning in 2020 includes women and individuals from an ethnic minority background in the pool from which the Committee and the Board consider director candidates.
-For instance, in considering Dr. Coronado and Ms. Palmer as director nominees, the Committee considered the fact that the Board was committed to increasing the gender diversity on the Board.
+The Nominating & Corporate Governance Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
+However, the Nominating & Corporate Governance Committee considers the diversity characteristics (such as age, gender, race and ethnicity) of each director or director nominees and includes women and individuals from an ethnic minority background in the pool from which the Nominating & Corporate Governance Committee and the Board consider director candidates.
 Pursuant to its Board Refreshment and Diversity Policy, the Board aspires over the long term to increase its size to seven or more members, with women and individuals from an ethnic minority background representing at least 40% of the Board.
 The Company believes that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of experience, knowledge, abilities, and diversity that will allow the Board to fulfill its responsibilities.
-The Committee recommends to the Board nominees as appropriate based on these principles.
+The Nominating & Corporate Governance Committee recommends to the Board nominees as appropriate based on these principles.

 The Board has concluded that each director nominee possesses the personal traits described above.
 In considering the director nominees' individual experience, qualifications, attributes and skills, the Board has concluded that the appropriate experience, qualifications, attributes and skills are represented for the Board as a whole and for each of the Board's committees.
 In addition, each director nominee possesses characteristics that led the Board to conclude that such person should serve as a director.
-The specific experience, qualifications, attributes and skills that the Board believes each director nominee possesses are discussed under "Proposal One - Election of Directors" beginning on page 7.
-Please also see "Director Skills and Qualifications" on page 16.
+The specific experience, qualifications, attributes and skills that the Board believes each director nominee possesses are discussed under "Proposal One - Election of Directors" beginning on page 5.
+Please also see "Director Skills and Qualifications" on page 15.